MicrosoftDocs/microsoft-365-community/docs/scale/designing-for-scalability.md

 Understand who can access your data￼￼ - ask yourself does this data contain any personal information?￼Is the data business critical or sensitive?￼

-In SharePoint there are three main models of security, one for users, SharePoint security groups and active directory groups. ￼
+In SharePoint, there are three main models of security, one for users, SharePoint security groups and active directory groups. ￼

 ## Navigation

-## Content Types

 ## Sites

 ## Manageability

 ## Maintainability